KatherineSantore/AssignmentTracker_Client/README.md

 and
 https://github.com/KatherineWard/AssignmentTracker_Client

+<h3> Technologies used: </h3>
-Technologies used on the front end were: HTML,  HTML Canvas, CSS, Javascript, JQuery, AJAX, Handlebars, and the JQuery library 'confetti.js'.
+on the front end were: HTML,  HTML Canvas, CSS, Javascript, JQuery, AJAX, Handlebars, and the JQuery library 'confetti.js'.

 In planning for this app, I first created the wireframe (below).